- Education and Science»

 - Psychology & Psychiatry

-During the last month I have learned to regulate my emotions as well as change the behavior associated with such emotion as well as many other things to strengthen my mental health.
-Not many people can do that and I was one of them.
+During the last month I have learned to regulate my emotions as well as change the behavior associated with such emotion.
+Not many people can do that, but I value how important it is to learn.

 Let's start with the basics, 'Recognizing Emotions.'
-Everyone goes through their day with milllions of thoughts rushing in and out of their heads and some of those are not so pleasent while others are meaningless and everyone of those thoughts carries an emotion.
-Whether it's a good emotion or a bad one, with thoughts come emotions.
-In one of my blogs I wrote about mindfulness and for those of you who don't know what that is, it's basically just being aware of your surrouding's.
-To be able to be 'mindful" of your emotions you are simply aware of how you feel.
+Everyone goes through their day with millions of thoughts rushing in and out of their heads.
+Some of those are not so pleasant while others are meaningless, and all of those thoughts carry an emotion.
+Whether it is a good emotion or a bad one, with thoughts come emotions.
+In one of my blogs I wrote about mindfulness and for those of you who don't know what that is, it's basically just being aware of your surrounding's, or it could be considered a distraction.
+To be able to be 'mindful" of emotions, you are simply aware of how you feel.

 A good example would be this story about Bill.
 So Bill is walking along the beach by myself and he sees a couple fighting in the distance, he suddenly feels upset by that, so what comes next?
-A Behavior, those are what Bill can control.
-He could go one of two ways, taking route A looks like: Bill sees the couple, feels upset, his wife calls and says something that irritates him; then he took his anger out on his wife instead of realizing that he was already upset from a different event.
-Or the scenario could go route B: Bill sees the couple, it makes him slightly uneasy to see others fighting but instead of taking his anger out on his wife (who did nothing to him) he recognized that he already felt uneasy from what happened before his wife called and expressed that he was feeling uneasy before the phone call and to not take his tone personally.
-Or he could have told her he would call her back in a minute if he was unable to control his behaviour at that point.
+A behavior, those are what Bill can control.
+He could go one of two ways, taking route A looks like: Bill sees the couple fighting and he lets it make him feel upset, then his wife calls and says something that irritates him.
+He took his anger out on his wife instead of realizing that he was already upset from a different event.
+Or the scenario could go route B: Bill sees the couple, it makes him slightly uneasy to see others fighting; but instead of taking his anger out on his wife (who did nothing to him) he recognized that he already felt uneasy from what happened before his wife called.
+He expressed to his wife that he was already feeling uneasy before the phone call and to not take his tone personally.
+Or he could have told her he would call her back in a minute if he was unable to control his behavior at that point.

-Senario A Bill failed to recogize his emotion, but in senario B he was able to change his behavior just by recognizing he felt a certain emotions about a certain event.
-It's simple really, all it takes is a little patience and practice, alot of practice.
-Being mindful of your emotions will create the foundation to changing your thoughts which can reroute your behavior.
+In scenario A, Bill failed to recognize his emotion, but in scenario B he was able to change his behavior just by recognizing he felt a certain emotion about an external event.
+It's simple really, all it takes is a little patience and practice, a lot of practice.
+Being mindful of your emotions will create the foundation to changing your thoughts, which in turn can reroute your behavior.
 Recognize negative emotions and don't let them fester in your soul, that can cause a very painful life.
+This is from personal experience.
 Realize that emotions come and go and they are not bad unless you let them be.
 Feeling fearful can give you adrenaline and indicate that you need to fight or flight.
 Being angry can give you stamina to fight, and being sad lets you know that you need to GET UP and do something to make yourself feel better.
 It's all about how to recognize the emotion you are feeling to be able to handle it.
 I have this emotion wheel that like to look at when I am feeling an emotion I can't put a name to, and once I put my finger on an emotion on the wheel, then I can take the next step.
-But if I dont point out that I am sad, hurt, angry, happy or whatever then I wouldn't know what step to take next.
-If I am mad I know I need to referre to some anger management coping skills, or if I get anxious then I know to slow down, take a deep breath and not let the emotions get me overwhelmed.
+But if I don't point out that I am sad, hurt, angry, happy or whatever then I wouldn't know what step to take next.
+If I am mad I know I need to refer to some anger management coping skills.
+If I get anxious then I know to slow down, take a deep breath and not let the emotions get me overwhelmed.

 Well I am not going to beat a dead horse, you guys know what to do and if you have any questions I have all the skills to be successful in life.